PowerShell/ProjectMercury/docs/development/CreatingAnAgent.md

 For this example we create an agent to communicate with the language model `phi3` by utilizing [Ollama][04], a CLI tool for managing and using locally built LLM/SLMs.
-The complete source code of the agent can be found in the `shell/ShellCopilot.Ollama.Agent` folder of the repository. the repository.
+The complete source code of the agent can be found in the `shell/AIShell.Ollama.Agent` folder of the repository. the repository.

 ### Step 1: Create a new project

 Currently, the only way to import an agent is for it to be included in the folder structure of this repository.
 We suggest creating an agent under the `shell/` folder.
-Create a new folder with the prefix `ShellCopilot.<AgentName>`.
+Create a new folder with the prefix `AIShell.<AgentName>`.
 Within that folder, create a new C# project with the same name.
 Run the following command from the folder where you want to create the agent:

 ```shell